 Train Dreams is the sweeping and poignant tale of Robert Grainier and Gladys Grainier as they build a home together, though his work often takes him far from her and their young daughter.
 When his life takes an unexpected turn, Robert finds beauty, brutality and newfound meaning for the forests and trees he has felled.
 An ode to a vanishing way of life, an ever-evolving world, and to the extraordinary possibilities that exist within even the most simple of existences, Train Dreams captures a time and place that are now long gone, and the people who built a bridge to a future they could only dream of.
 Directed by Academy Award-nominee Clint Bentley with a screenplay by Bentley and Academy Award-nominee Greg Kwedar, the writing team behind Sing Sing, the film also stars Academy Award-nominees William H. Macy and Kerry Condon.

-Catch this title under: Hollywood New Releases, Drama, Academy Awards, Audio Description [AD], Closed Captions [CC], For Suites and First Class
+Catch this title under: Hollywood New Releases, Drama, Leaving Soon, Audio Description [AD], Closed Captions [CC]

 Director: Clint Bentley